 UNHCR-supported community centres provide protection services such as child protection activities, psychosocial assistance, and support to prevent and respond to gender-based violence.
 UNHCR and partners also provide legal assistance, for instance to obtain civil documentation and register vital events like births and marriages.
-The services provided at the community centres are available for refugees and asylum seekers, IDPs, returnees (i.e. refugees and internally displaced people having returned to their home areas) and host communities.
+The services provided at the community centres are available for refugees and asylum seekers, IDPs, returnees (i.e. refugees and IDPs having returned to their home areas) and host communities.

 Cash-Based Interventions